svalinn/model_development_workflow/ErrorBlocks.md

 </p></details>

 ### In Cubit/Trelis
-_Cubit and Trelis are basically the same CAD software with Trelis being the commercial version.
-They are most useful for the meshing of geometries and assigning materials to volumes._
+_Cubit is a simulation software with CAD capabilities and Trelis is the commercially available version.
+It is used in this workflow to assign materials to volumes and export the model to the DAGMC .h5m format.
+Cubit has both a GUI and a command line interface.
+Nearly all commands can be run through either one._

 | Steps  | Graphic User Interface  | In Command Line  |
 |---|---|---|